 Shoshan lives across from the Maisonneuve Market in the Hochelaga-Maisonneuve neighborhood popularly known as HOMA.
 Rapidly gentrifying, the area is seeing trendy new shops and restaurants crop up, attracting younger … Continue reading Shoshan’s Message: “We’re Worth Getting Off the Street”

-In addition to continuing to manage the health crisis brought on by the coronavirus, we’re experiencing the season’s first heat wave earlier than usual in Montréal.
-Because homeless women and … Continue reading Heat Wave in Times of COVID-19: Homeless and Vulnerable People Need Our Assistance
+After experiencing May’s record-breaking temperaures, Montreal continues to be hit by heat waves as we progress into the summer amid the pandemic.
+Because homeless women and men can’t stay home … Continue reading Heat Wave in Times of COVID-19: Homeless and Vulnerable People Need Our Assistance

 For most people confined to home for the past six weeks, it can be difficult to imagine a day in the life of frontline workers.
 It’s even more difficult to … Continue reading Photo-Reportage: Homelessness Services During the Pandemic, Seen from the Frontline

 Founded in 1889, the Old Brewery Mission had transformed from a soup kitchen to a shelter by the end of the 19th century.
 Today, the Mission is a diverse network of facilities, programs and services at the forefront of the quest to end chronic homelessness in Montreal.
 It remains dedicated to providing life-saving services to all those who knock at its door.https://www.missionoldbrewery.ca/en/staying-safe/